gvwilson/sensibleadventures/booksters-apprentice.md

 "Asking for help," Erileine explained in a whisper.
 "Or guidance.
 Or to be excused if they've done something bad."

-Piaerre frowned sceptically.
+Piaerre frowned skeptically.
 "Asking who?"

 "The whole world, I guess," Erileine said.
 The books she had read had never been very clear about that.